TUCSON DOMESTIC VIOLENCE ATTORNEY

 This page has been carefully written, edited, and reviewed by a team of legal professionals in accordance with our detailed editorial guidelines.
 It has been approved by our Founding Partner, Douglas W. Taylor, Sr., a former Pima County judge with extensive experience in criminal defense law.
 The “last modified” date reflects the most recent review and update of this content.

-“I was terrified and he calmed me down and told me what was going to happen.” -"R.M."
+-“I was terrified, but he calmed me down and told me exactly what was going to happen.” -Former client "R.M."
+Pima County

 Douglas W. Taylor | Domestic Violence Defense Attorney in Tucson | Taylor Law Group, PLLC